Nazca culture: Religion

 Likely related to the arid and extreme nature of the environment, Nazca religious beliefs were based upon agriculture and fertility.
 Much of Nazca art depicts powerful nature gods, such as the killer whale, the harvesters, the mythical spotted cat, the serpentine creature and, the most prevalent of worshiped figures, the anthropomorphic mythical being.
 Much as in the contemporary Moche culture based in northwest Peru.
-Shamans apparently used hallucinogenic drugs, such as extractions from the San Pedro cactus, to induce visions.
+Shamans apparently used hallucinogenic drugs, such as extractions from the 'San Pedro cactus' (Echinopsis pachanoi), to induce visions.
 The use of such substances is also depicted in art found on pottery related to the Nazca.
 Religious events and ceremonies took place in Cahuachi.
 The people worshiped the nature gods to aid in the growth of agriculture.

 During this time, all members of the society in surrounding villages would migrate to the center and participate in feasting as well.
 Non-elites could obtain highly valued goods, such as fancy polychrome pottery, through feasting.
 In exchange, the elites could enhance their political power and status while co-opting the commoners into labor and construction of the site.